Aerospike Backup Control quickstart

 -

-Create a local directory to store backup files.
+Create a local directory to store the backup files that

 Run